Services

 const foo = new Promise((resolve) => { console.log('1.
 Callback execution'); resolve(true); }); foo.then(() => { console.log('2.
 Promise resolution'); }); console.log('3.
 Pre exit method statement'); // ✅ console output // 1.
 Callback execution // 3.
 Pre exit method statement // 2.
 Promise resolution const observable$ = new rxjs.Observable(observer => { console.log('1.
 Execution of observable body'); observer.next(1); observer.complete(); }); console.log('2.
 Pre Subscribe statement'); observable$.subscribe(() => { console.log('3.
 Execution of subscribe callback') }); // ✅ console output // 2.
 Pre Subscribe statement // 1.
 Execution of observable body // 3.
 Execution of subscribe callback

-Once ES Promises enters the resolved state, it becomes pretty easy for you to queue the callback in the microtask queue.
+Once ES Promises enter the resolved state, it becomes pretty easy for you to queue the callback in the microtask queue.
 Simply put, the execution takes place after the current macro task has been completed.

 Let’s see an example: